-(1) IN GENERAL.-Each contract or agreement of a checkoff program shall provide that the entity that enters into the contract or agreement shall produce to the Board accurate records that account for all funds received under the contract or agreement, including any goods or services provided or costs incurred in connection with the contract or agreement.

-(2) MAINTENANCE OF RECORDS.-A Board shall maintain any records received under paragraph (1).

-(d) Publication Of Budgets And Disbursements.-

-(1) IN GENERAL.-The Board shall publish and make available for public inspection all budgets and disbursements of funds entrusted to the Board that are approved by the Secretary, immediately on approval by the Secretary.
-(2) REQUIRED DISCLOSURES.-In carrying out paragraph (1), the Board shall disclose-

-(A) the amount of the disbursement;

-(B) the purpose of the disbursement, including the activities to be funded by the disbursement;

-(C) the identity of the recipient of the disbursement; and

-(D) the identity of any other parties that may receive the disbursed funds, including any contracts or subcontractors of the recipient of the disbursement.
+- (1) IN GENERAL.-Each contract or agreement of a checkoff program shall provide that the entity that enters into the contract or agreement shall produce to the applicable Board, on a quarterly basis, accurate records that account for all funds received under the contract or agreement, including any goods or services provided or costs incurred in connection with the contract or agreement. - (2) MAINTENANCE AND PUBLICATION OF RECORDS.-Each Board shall- - (A) maintain any records received under paragraph (1); and - (B) publish and make available for public inspection those records by not later than 30 days after the date of receipt. - (d) Publication Of Budgets And Disbursements.- - (1) IN GENERAL.-A Board shall publish and make available for public inspection all budgets and disbursements of funds entrusted to the Board that are approved by the Secretary, immediately on approval by the Secretary. - (2) REQUIRED DISCLOSURES.-In carrying out paragraph (1), a Board shall disclose- - (A) the amount of the disbursement; - (B) the purpose of the disbursement, including the activities to be funded by the disbursement; - (C) the identity of the recipient of the disbursement; and - (D) the identity of any other parties that may receive the disbursed funds, including any contracts or subcontractors of the recipient of the disbursement.

-Farmers and ranchers have a right to know exactly how their governmentmandated fees are spent, including which organizations receive contracts and how much each project receives.
+Farmers and ranchers have a right to know exactly how their government-mandated fees are spent, including which organizations receive contracts and how much each project receives.
 The majority of checkoff boards and trade associations have thus far failed to disclose this information to the public.

-Based on our analysis of the twenty-two checkoff boards, only six checkoff boards have information available on their websites indicating which organizations receive contracts and how much money is awarded - and most of these only include this information for research projects.
+Based on our analysis of the 22 checkoff boards, only six checkoff boards have information available on their websites indicating which organizations receive contracts and how much money is awarded, and most of these only include this information for research projects.
 The majority of checkoff boards only make budget summaries publicly available, which show just a handful of vague line items.

-For example, the National Honey Board's publicly-available budget only includes three line items for expenditures.
+For example, the National Honey Board's publicly available budget only includes three line items for expenditures.
 The budget line for marketing and promoting amounts to more than seven million dollars and does not disclose information about who receives the money.

 The Cattlemen's Beef Board is the only checkoff program that makes its detailed project funding information available to the public, including project contractors, budgets, and proposals.
 The Avocado Board's monthly check registers help provide some transparency for the flow of money, but the information includes a significant number of redacted line items.
 The peanut, sorghum, Christmas tree, and soybean boards offer information only on research projects they have funded, including the name of the grantee, the dollar amount, and the research topic.